-Cash From/(Used in) Financing Activities
+♦ Cash From/(Used in) Financing Activities

-Cash used in financing activities was \in (4.7) million in the year ended December 31st, 2020 and was primarily attributable to \in (43.1) million of net interest paid primarily related to the installment payments.
-Other drivers were the repayment of financial debt for \in (40.3) million, \in (32.0) million of repayment of lease liabilities and \in 120.0 million of additional financial debt, corresponding to the state guaranteed loan.
+Cash used in financing activities was €(73.2) million in the year ended December 31st, 2021 and was primarily attributable to €(44.3) million of net interest paid primarily related to the installment payments.
+Other drivers were the repayment of lease liabilities €(34.7) million.

-Cash used in financing activities was \in (34.8) million in the year ended December 31st, 2019 and was primarily attributable to \in (49.2) million of net interest paid primarily related to the installment payments.
-Other drivers were \in (27.0) million of repayment of lease liabilities, \in 45.0 million euros of credit lines received and the repayment of financial debt for \in (3.1) million.
+Cash generated from financing activities was €4.7 million in the year ended December $31^{st}$ , 2020 and was primarily attributable to €(43.1) million of net interest paid primarily related to the installment payments.
+Other drivers were the repayment of financial debt for €(40.3) million, €(32.0) million of repayment of lease liabilities and €120.0 million of additional financial debt, corresponding to the state guaranteed loan.